kvnloughead/react-around-api-full/README.md

   - Error logging with Winston
   - Centralized Error Handling

 ## Links
 The front-end is deployed [here](https://kevin.students.nomoreparties.site/) and the api is hosted [here](https://api.kevin.students.nomoreparties.site/).
+The repo for the front-end is [here](https://github.com/kvnloughead/react-around-auth).
 The server's public IP address is 40.121.108.223.

+## Directories

+`/public` — static files from the build of the React front-end app.

+`/data` — JSON files to temporarily emulate database integration.

+`/routes` — routing files.

+All other directories are optional and may be created by the developer if necessary.

 ## Running the Project

+`npm run start` — to launch the server.

-Run `npm run dev` in the directory of the backend and `npm start` in that of the frontend.
+`npm run dev` — to launch the server with the hot reload feature.